jackplus-xyz/player-one.nvim/README.md

 }
 ```

+### Themes

+Themes are predefined sound profiles—similar to colorschemes—that let you quickly experience what the plugin has to offer.
+Each theme is designed to be minimalistic and uniquely distinctive.
+The available themes are:

+- `chiptune`: the default theme featuring nostalgic 8-bit sounds reminiscent of classic video games.
+- `synth`: a theme delivering modern synthesizer sounds with smooth tones and electronic effects (although my cats aren’t fans).
+- `crytstl`:

 ### Custom Sounds

 You can add new sounds by:

-1. Creating a table
+- Creating a table
-2. Use a json string generated from [jsfxr - 8 bit sound maker and online sfx generator](https://sfxr.me/).
+- Use a json string generated from [jsfxr - 8 bit sound maker and online sfx generator](https://sfxr.me/).

 Note that the json string uses normalized value while the table uses real units.